Now accepting applications for Winter 2020

 Participants will leave this seminar with concrete strategies for implementing change in their teaching contexts.
 Participants will also receive a certificate of training after completing all five sessions.

-The Diversity and Inclusive Teaching Seminar is held on Tuesdays 2:00pm-5:00pm (10/22, 10/29, 11/5, 11/12, 11/19) in Palmer Commons.
+The Diversity and Inclusive Teaching Seminar is held on Thursdays 2:00pm-5:00 pm EST (1/28, 2/4, 2/11, 2/18, 2/25) via Zoom.
 Attendance at all five sessions is required and participants will receive a certificate upon completion of the seminar.
 Partial attendance will not count towards any other certificate program run by CRLT.

 Eligibility and selection criteria

-Due to limited space and high demand, we ask that you complete this short application by October 1, 2019, in order to be considered for participation in the seminar.
-You will receive notice of acceptance by October 14, 2019.
+Due to limited space and high demand, we ask that you carefully complete this application by December 1, 2020, in order to be considered for participation in the seminar.
 Preference is given to applicants who:

 are graduate students (postdocs will be considered based on availability)

 will be graduating before Fall 2021

 have some foundational knowledge related to social identities, diversity, and inclusive teaching (e.g., attended previous workshops on inclusive teaching), and